 Are you helping a senior (55+) ?

-Attend free caregiver workshops in English at our three locations across the city and:
+Attend 10–week free caregiver support group in English and:

 All workshops are free.
 Light snacks and refreshments are provided.